linksplatform/Data.Triplets.Kernel/README.md

 To enable debug output put `-DDEBUG` option into makefile.

-Compiled library will be available at `Platform\Platform.Data.Kernel` folder as `Platform.Data.Kernel.dll` file.
+Compiled library will be available at `Platform.Data.Triplets.Kernel` folder as `Platform_Data_Triplets_Kernel` file.

 To view resulting database file in binary:
 ```